zeppe-lin/revdep/README.md

 =======

 The shell commands `make && make install` should build and install this package.

-The command `make install_bashcomp` should install bash completion script.
+The shell command `make install_bashcomp` should install bash completion script.

 See `config.mk` file for configuration parameters, and `src/pathnames.h` for